HOA Antenna Legislation Resource Center | Greyline Performance

 Your State May Already Protect You

-A growing number of states have enacted their own amateur radio antenna accommodation laws that apply to private HOAs — going further than federal law currently requires.
-These vary significantly by state in scope and strength.
+While the federal bill works its way through Congress, a growing number of states have enacted their own amateur antenna accommodation laws that reach private HOAs — going further than current federal law.
+These protections are real, they are enforceable now, and they vary significantly by state in scope and strength.
+For many operators, state law is the lever that actually matters.

 How to find your state's current protections